 DV Bonus projects being applied for will address unmet needs of survivors by providing housing tailored specifically to survivors, as all agencies currently operate robust DV shelter and service programs.
-The need for DV housing and/or services such as case management/advocacy is estimated to be 11,267 persons.
+The need for DV housing is estimated to be 11,267 persons.
 A new DV RRH project will help to bring a much needed housing resource to scale, adding additional capacity to serve 50 persons fleeing DV in the region every year.
-A new DV CES project will create a safe, confidential, and functional DV-specific assessment and referral system to ensure households fleeing DV have access to DV and mainstream resources in the region.
-DV CES staff will be able to engage and assess households fleeing DV utilizing their expertise in trauma-informed care and victim-centered planning, resulting in increased identification of households fleeing DV and connecting more persons in need to DV housing/services.
+A new DV CES project will create a safe, confidential, and functional DV-specific assessment and referral system to ensure households fleeing DV have access to DV and mainstream resources.
+DV CES staff will be able to engage and assess households fleeing DV utilizing their expertise in trauma-informed care and victim-centered planning.
 The referral process will be kept confidential and uphold best practices for safety planning as informed by ongoing DV provider working groups.